chrisgit/chefspec-testing/03_stubbing_01/README.md

 Stubbing 01
 ====================
-The example code here contains a stub for File.exists? but goes on to call the original code (i.e. actually running File.exists?), see below
+The example code here contains a stub for File.exists? but goes on to call the original code (i.e. it will actually running File.exists?)

 ````
 allow(File).to receive(:exists?).with(anything).and_call_original